Alucard2169/Alucard2169/README.md

 - 👋 Hi, I’m @Alucard2169
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning python as a bigginner in programming
+- 🌱 I’m currently learning Javascript.
-- 📫 IF you have any helpfull advice i welcome you all with open hands
+- 📫 IF you have any helpfull advice i welcome you all with open arms

 <!---
 Alucard2169/Alucard2169 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.